We do our best to help make this affordable for everyone, so we're including some big discounts on the program.

 We appreciate your excitement to get started, we get it, it’s exciting stuff.
 And we understand that for some of you the decision to join another Dev school and get started earlier will make sense.
 However, we do also believe that we are worth the wait!
 There's a reason you have to wait so much, it's because we get hundreds of applicants a month and the demand for our school is really high, which means we are also really selective about our students and you get to roll with the best!
 We do have people drop out at the last minute sometimes and we do have people on the wait list to fill their position in these cohorts.
 But how you get on a wait list is by applying, being accepted to one of our available cohorts, and then asking to be placed on the wait list for an earlier one.
 We do not accept applications for closed cohorts.

-16-20 boots are admitted every 3 weeks for a 9 week intensive.
-Meaning you'll be with around 55 or so boots of varying levels throughout the course, and you'll meet and network with over 80 students throughout your time here.
-But your main cohort will be a very intimate 16-20 boots with two teachers and a facilitator.
+A new cohort of boots is admitted every 3 weeks for a 9 week intensive.
+Meaning you'll be with boots of varying levels throughout the course, and you'll meet and network with over 100 students throughout your time here.
+The cohort size is flexible for many reasons but we maintain a ratio of about 10 boots per teacher.
+This ensures that boots are getting plenty of attention, review, and guidance.

 Tuition for Dev Bootcamp is $12,200.
 We require a $1000 non-refundable deposit upon acceptance to reserve your placement.
 You will have 1 week from your acceptance date to pay your deposit, and your place will not be reserved until you pay your deposit.